2006 Thai coup d'état: Thailand's future government

 Sonthi said Thailand was and still is a democracy and that tourists can continue to visit the country normally.
 The U.S. State Department has not issued a travel warning for Thailand, but has advised tourists to be vigilant.

-On 20 September 2006, Thailand's Army chief and current interim leader, General Sonthi Boonyaratglin, pledged to hold general elections by October 2007.
+On 20 September 2006, Sonthi pledged to hold general elections by October 2007.

-Many civilians were rumored to have been short-listed for appointment to figurehead Prime Minister.
+Many civilians were rumored to have been short-listed for appointment to figurehead prime minister.
 These included General Surayud Chulanont (Privy Councilor to King Bhumibol Adulyadej), Akharathorn Chularat, (Chief Justice of the Supreme Administrative Court), and Pridiyathorn Devakula, (Governor of the Bank of Thailand), and Supachai Panitchpakdi (Secretary-General of the United Nations Conference on Trade and Development).

-On 26 September 2006, junta leader Sonthi Boonyaratglin said that the junta would remain in place after the appointment of a civilian government, noting "It's necessary to keep the council so that there is no loophole for the executive branch."
+On 26 September 2006, Sonthi said that the junta would remain in place after the appointment of a civilian government, noting "It's necessary to keep the council so that there is no loophole for the executive branch."

 Following the appointment of a new interim civilian government, the junta would be transformed into a permanent "Council of National Security".
 It will dissolve itself once the general election is held a year later.